 This is not a new realisation.
 The power and mystery of our breath has been revered in ancient wisdoms for thousands of years.
 Recent research in this area has shown that directed breathing enhances memory recall and emotional judgement.

 Another study from the last 12 months is showing that breathing at certain paces or paying careful attention to where and how we breathe engages different parts of the brain, leading to changes in brain synchronisation and function.

-This is why we incorporate progressions of specific breathing exercises and movements into the Neuro-Structural Optimisation plans we create for our patients.
+This is why we incorporate progressions of specific breathing exercises and movements into the Neurostructural Optimisation care plans we create for our patients.
 We call these specific exercises Somato Respiratory Integration.

 Each stage of Somato Respiratory Integration has a specific application.
 Within each stage are various modifications to further personalise the exercise to suit each individual.

-These workshops are held at the Collaroy practice and provide an opportunity to further develop and refine your breathing practice in a relaxed, but motivating, group workshop atmosphere.
+These workshops are held at the Mona Valepractice and provide an opportunity to further develop and refine your breathing practice in a relaxed, but motivating, group workshop atmosphere.
 Workshops conclude with a free Q&A session and light supper.

-Workshop dates and times are announced email and social media.
+Workshop dates and times are announced via email and social media.
 To ensure personalised attention, numbers are strictly limited, so bookings are essential.
-Connect with our facebook and Instagram page to ensure you don’t miss out.
+Connect with our facebook and Instagram pages to ensure you don’t miss out.